A Multi-Agent Reinforcement Learning Framework for Public Health Decision Analysis: Introduction

 The rest of the paper is organized as follows: Section \ref{lit_review} discusses related literature.
-Section \ref{methodology} offers an overview of our simulation model and proposed approaches.
-Section \ref{exp} presents computational results and associated discussions.
-Lastly, Section \ref{conclude} provides the paper's conclusion.
+Section \ref{methodology} offers an overview of our simulation model and proposed decision analytics approaches.
+Section \ref{exp} presents the experimental setup of our study, while Section \ref{results} provides the computational results.
+Section \ref{discuss} discusses findings and limitations, and Lastly, Section \ref{conclude} provides paper's conclusions.